Information, terms and conditions (Effective 11 May 2017)

 A minimum of 8 staterooms required is to constitute a “group” booking .
 Subject to that requirement, discounts and free places may be available when travelling in a group of 16 or more passengers.
 Please consult your travel agent for more information.
-Note that terms and conditions for those travelling in a group are different to those which apply to individual bookings.
+Group bookings can only be created and managed via a travel agent and attract a separate set of terms and conditions to those which apply to individual bookings.

 Common interest groups

 From time to time we may invite various affinity groups of people onto our ships.
 Affinity groups are people with shared interests who choose to travel together.
 This may include on dates when you are sailing with us.
 Although we envisage that this will not affect the overall normal day-to-day operation of the ship, there may be occasions when certain facilities are unavailable to you whilst these groups are onboard.
 Please contact your travel agent or our Reservation Centre for details

 The minimum age to consume alcohol on Celebrity Cruise ships on sailings originating in :

 - Europe, Asia, Australia and South America is eighteen (18), and

 The originating turnaround port dictates the policy (such as in a crossing from Europe to the US it would be 18 or from the US to Europe or Asia it would be 21.)
 The minimum age to consume alcohol at our private destinations of CocoCay and Labadee remains twenty-one (21) without regard to where the sailing originated.
 The Company reserves the right, on rare occasions, to raise the minimum age of alcohol consumption on any sailing when local laws require or permit such a modification.

 Guests can now take on board the ship, two bottles of wine per stateroom on the first day of embarkation only.
 Guest’s sailing on a Back to Back cruise may bring 4 bottles, 2 will be stored by the ship and delivered to their stateroom the first day of the second leg of their sailing.